Candice Ashley May

 Currently, she specializes in Ayurvedic bodywork treatments, including abhyanga, shirodhara, marma therapy, and localized bastis (oil baths).
 Her treatments emphasize deep relaxation and support for the nervous system, which allows for a natural unwinding of stress and tension in the body and mind.

 She also continues to offer traditional Swedish massage, emphasizing integration of the body as a whole.
 Myo-fascial work is combined with flowing, relaxing strokes to encourage release and restoration.

 Ayurveda is the 5,000 year old medical system originating in India, with profound implications in today’s modern world.
 In 2007, Candice graduated from the Ayurvedic Studies Program at the Ayurvedic Institute in Albuquerque, New Mexico, where she studied intensively under Dr. Vasant Lad and faculty.

-Her training in traditional Ayurvedic medicine included classic constitutional assessment, Ayurvedic diet and nutrition, Ayurvedic herbal medicine, and clinical diagnostic skills.
+Her training in traditional Ayurvedic medicine includes classic constitutional assessment, Ayurvedic diet and nutrition, Ayurvedic herbal medicine, and clinical diagnostic skills.
 She has since completed additional trainings and mentorships in Ayurveda, and is currently enrolled in the Ayurvedic Practitioner program with the Kerala Ayurveda Academy, and is enjoying mentorship with Dr. Claudia Welch.

 Candice is a registered herbalist with both the American Herbalists’ Guild, and the Canadian Herbalists’ Association of BC.
 She has been studying and working with herbal medicines for over a decade, initiating her education with Rosemary Gladstar’s herbal medicine program.
 In 2011, she was one of the first graduates of the 3-year Diploma of Phytotherapy at Pacific Rim College in Victoria, BC.